Conflict / Asia-Pacific

 Proxy Network

-Kim Ju Ae, deployed in public weapons-program appearances as a dynastic continuity signal tying strategic capability development to regime succession.
+Kim Ju Ae, deployed in public weapons-program appearances as a dynastic continuity signal linking strategic capability development to regime succession.

-Belarusian, Indonesian, and Vietnamese diplomatic nodes, selectively cultivated by Pyongyang to reduce isolation, diversify economic access.
+Belarusian, Indonesian, and Vietnamese diplomatic nodes, selectively cultivated by Pyongyang to reduce isolation and diversify economic access beyond China.

 Battle Deaths